BabakHemmatian/Marijuana_Legalization_Corpus_Study/Corpus/Sentiment Prediction/README.md

 sentiment results and both domains of interest, attitude and persuasion (human ratings).
 Note this can be configured for inferred ratings.

-The only prerequisite for running this is the reddit_50_both_inferred.db file.
+The only prerequisite for running this is the database file, reddit_comments_database.db.

 ## Files in this directory